andrewycdsbk/Hello-World/README.md

 School is bad
 Down with the schools
 I will become homeless XD
-/n to print hello world: print('Hello World')
+To print hello world: print('Hello World')